Abbreviations

 The following are umbrella terms covering all kinds of work-related injuries to the muscles, nerves, and tendons of the upper limbs.

-It is a legal requirement for all 'VDU Users' to have a Work Place Assessment (pdf) for each workstation they use.
+It is a legal requirement for all (mandatory for all members of the department and its students) 'VDU Users' to have a Workplace Assessment (online on the PACE platform) for each workstation they use (including for home office).

 The assessment covers the machine itself and the immediate surroundings, such as the desk, and also takes into account the wider environment, such as lighting, and covers the user's job description and such things.

-This needs to be repeated every time any of the factors changes.
+This needs to be repeated every two years or every time any of the factors change.

 Departmental policy

-The Departmental Policy is to go beyond the requirements of the Law, and undertakes full training and assessment for all members of the laboratory, which we think of as people allocated an office in the department.
+The Departmental Policy is to go beyond the requirements of the Law, and undertakes full training and assessment for all members of the department and its students, which we think of as people allocated an office in the department or who perform their work at home.

 Training and prevention of RSI